longdy75/US-Homes-Price-Prediction/README.md

     - avg_price_by_city
     - avg_price_by_state

-#### Initial modeling with Linear Regression performed poorly indicating that relationships are non-linear and complicated.
+#### Initial modeling with Linear Regression yielded poor results, suggesting that the underlying relationships are complex and non-linear.
 #### Switched to HistGradientBoosting for better performance.

 #### Modeling Outcomes (Target Variable: Price):